“All different, all equal.”

 When pupils are identified as having a barrier to learning such as SEND or EAL, the relevant policies will be followed.

 The school is committed to providing an environment that allows disabled children full access to all areas of learning and school life.
-Our Equality Policy identifies the positive actions that the school takes to support this.
 Our Accessibility Plan identifies how we intend to ensure that all pupils can take advantage of every opportunity our school has to offer.
-Our Equality Policy sets out how we ensure equality for all groups within our school community.
+Our Inclusion Policy sets out how we ensure equality for all groups within our school community.

 Extra-curricular provision, including after school clubs, concerts, workshops, and trips are a valuable part of school provision that can develop and promote individual strengths.
 We believe that every child in our school should be able to participate in any extra-curricular activities and will ensure that all reasonable adjustments are met in order to achieve this.